celery/celery/docs/releases/1.0/announcement.rst

 * New periodic task service.

-  Periodic tasks are no longer dispatched by ``celeryd``, but by a separate service called ``celerybeat``.
+  Periodic tasks are no longer dispatched by ``celeryd``, but instead by a separate service called ``celerybeat``.
 This is an optimized, centralized service dedicated to your periodic tasks, which means you don't have to worry about deadlocks or race conditions any more.
-But, also it means you have to make sure only one instance of the service is running at any one time.
+But, also it means you have to make sure only one instance of this service is running at any one time.

   **TIP:** If you're only running a single ``celeryd`` server, you can embed ``celerybeat`` inside it.
 Just add the ``--beat`` argument.